euler-xyz/ethereum-vault-connector/docs/specs.md

 1. In order to evaluate the Vault Status, `checkVaultStatus` MAY need access to a snapshot of the initial Vault state which SHOULD be taken at the beginning of the action that requires the check.
 1. Both Account and Vault Status Check SHOULD be required at the very end of the operation.
 1. The Controller MAY need to forgive the Account Status Check in order for the operation to succeed, i.e. during liquidations.
 However, the Account Status Check forgiveness MUST be done with care by ensuring that the forgiven Account's Status Check hadn't been deferred before the operation and that the call requiring the Account Status Check (i.e. Impersonation) does not perform any unexpected operations down the call path.
+1. Vault MUST not allow calls to arbitrary contracts in uncontrolled manner, including the EVC.

 NOTE: It may be tempting to allow a large set of collateral assets for a vault.
 However, vault creators MUST be careful about which assets they accept.
 A malicious vault could lie about the amount of assets it holds, or reject liquidations when a user is in violation.
 For this reason, vaults should restrict allowed collaterals to a known-good set of audited addresses, or lookup the addresses in a registry or factory contract to ensure they were created by known-good, audited contracts.